System-specific parameter optimization for non-polarizable and polarizable force fields: Methods

 \subsubsection{Electrostatic parameterization}

-A key difference between FFs is how they derive atomic partial charges.
+A key difference between FF parameter sets is the origin of the atomic partial charges.
 Deriving charges from QM data is widely used.
 The workflow of FFAFFURR tested three choices of partial charges: Hirshfeld, \cite{Hirshfeld1977, Bultinck2007} ESP \cite{Bultinck2007, Singh1984} and RESP \cite{Bayly1993} charges.
-The charge of each atom type of the force field is defined as the average value of QM charges.
+The charge of each atom type of the force-field is defined as the average value of QM charges.
 The scaling factor $f_{ij}$ used to scale the electrostatic interactions between the third neighbors (1,4-interactions) can also be adjusted by fitting to minimize the difference between the FF and QM energies.